SebastianUA/terraform/aws/examples/cloudtrail/README.md

-# Work with AWS CLOUDTRAIL via terraform
+# Work with CLOUDTRAIL via terraform

 A terraform module for making CLOUDTRAIL.